johno/urls_for_humans/README.md

 # Urls For Humans

-Urls For Humans allows you to apply meaningful names to your Rails Application's urls by leveraging what happens under the covers with `Model.find(params[:id])` and `to_param`.
-So long as the url is prefixed with the model's id, the lookup will happen exactly how we intend it to with a few key benefits:
+Urls For Humans is a gem allows you to apply meaningful names to your Rails Application's urls by leveraging what happens under the covers with `Model.find(params[:id])` and `to_param`.
+So long as the url is prefixed with the model's `id`, the lookup will happen exactly how we intend it to with a few key benefits:

-  * Simplicity
+  * Simple thanks to ActiveSupport.
-  * Lightweight
+  * Lightweight, weighing in at 20 something lines of added gem code to your Rails app (since ActiveSupport is already a dependency).
   * Persistent urls because changes the the latter portions of a param won't affect it's lookup.

 ## Installation